Improving the Solution of Indefinite Quadratic Programs and Linear Programs with Complementarity Constraints by a Progressive MIP Method: The MILP formulations

 \subsection{Suboptimal KKT solutions in the forward QP}

 As previously mentioned, the forward QP \eqref{eq:forward QP} admits an equivalent LPCC reformulation in terms of globally optimal solutions.
-Unfortunately, such equivalence fails to hold for locally optimal solutions (see Example~\ref{ex:a counterex}).
-This non-equivalence implies that, despite Proposition~\ref{pr:partial MILP and full}, a locally optimal solution to the partial-LPCC, (which is a suboptimal KKT solution) does not necessarily yield a locally optimal solution to the original QP.
-This raises two natural questions: (i) to what solution of the original QP does an optimal solution of a partial-LPCC correspond; (ii) under what conditions can the local optimality be asserted as in Proposition~\ref{pr:partial MILP and full} between the local minimizers of the restricted-KKT problem and the QP~\eqref{eq:forward QP}?
-We address them in sequence.
+Unfortunately, such equivalence fails to hold for locally optimal solutions, as illustrated by Example~\ref{ex:a counterex} below.
+This non-equivalence implies that, despite Proposition~\ref{pr:partial MILP and full}, a locally optimal solution to the reduced-LPCC, (which is a suboptimal KKT solution) does not necessarily yield a locally optimal solution to the original QP.
+This raises two natural questions: (i) to what solution of the original QP does an optimal solution of a reduced-LPCC correspond; (ii) under what conditions can the local optimality be asserted as in Proposition~\ref{pr:partial MILP and full} between the local minimizers of the restricted-KKT problem and the QP~\eqref{eq:forward QP}?
+We address them in sequence after presenting the following example.